 Here are all the changes you will see in Disney World and what is listed on their official announcements and guidelines list.
 They include:

 - Phased Park Openings

-- Requiring Face Masks
+- Requiring Face Masks (for non-vaccinated guests)

-- Virtual Ride Queues
+- Distanced Ride Queues (this has been relaxed)

 - Limiting attraction availability and capacity